-I’ve devoted plenty of space on The Endless Further to discussions of Nagarjuna’s badass side, that is, the complex side.
-My simple explanations barely scratch the surface of his profundity.
+I’ve devoted plenty of space on The Endless Further to discussions of Nagarjuna’s badass side, that is, his complex philosophical corpus.
+However, my simple explanations barely scratch the surface of his profundity.
 Labyrinthine as they may be in places, his teachings on emptiness, concepts and entities, ignorance, knowledge, and reality, all point to the very simple truth of love.
 Only when we give up forming attachments to unimportant things can we fix our mind on the one important matter of practicing compassion, of faring on the Bodhisattva Way.
-That, in my opinion, is the “great leap” that Karl Jaspers referred to, and considering this, we should know that compassion is not only the flip side, it is the raison d’être for emptiness.
+That, in my opinion, is the “great leap” that Karl Jaspers referred to, and considering this, we should know that compassion is the raison d’être for emptiness.

 Great compassion is the root of the Path of the Buddha.”

 – Treatise on the Maha-Prajna-Paramita Sutra

 Nagarjuna was a revolutionary.
 A bold outlaw philosopher.
 Like Billy the Kid, his aim was true.
 Like Lenny Bruce, he was bad, he was the brother we never had.

 Apologies to Messrs.
 Costello and Dylan.